 For those of you who want to pass the exam but don't have the shelf space or interest in getting 12 Agile books, you can buy just one book.
 I've purchased several and the best of these is the PMI-ACP Exam Prep Guide from Mike Griffiths.
 This book provides great end-to-end coverage of all the exam topics in an easy to digest format.
 It also includes sample exam questions.
 Be sure to buy the 2nd edition which includes the changes PMI made to the exam content in 2014.

 Many people find it helpful to take agile training designed to prepare for the PMI-ACP.
 I did when I took the exam back in 2012.
 You can find courses available in your area by searching for PMI-ACP.
 You can also search the PMI site for providers.

 If you are interested in taking agile training for the PMI-ACP in Chicago, my 4-day Agile for Practitioners course covers all the content of the exam.
 It also provides a lot of hands on exercises that help you to truly internalize the lessons, rather than simply cram for the test.
 Done well, you could take the course and then schedule to take the exam right after your training.
 Please check the Agile for Practitioners Course schedule page to join an upcoming course.

 Even with proper agile training, passing the exam is no cake walk.
 Depending on your experience with agile and your ability to think like PMI's evil test creators, you'll probably have to do some self-study.
 Still, if you are interested and have some experience, the goal is certainly achievable and it is worth your investment in time.

 I took the exam and passed on my first attempt back in 2012.
 Hey, if I can do it so can you!
 Here was what I did to prepare for the exam:

 - I bought and read about half of the books on the list of reference books

-- I took a class from Sally Elatta, who was awesome BTW
+- I took an agile training class from Sally Elatta (who was awesome BTW)

 - I took some online exam prep tests